manicinc/manic-agency/src/posts/thinkpieces/logomaker-an-experiment-in-human-computer-interaction-vibe-coding.md

 tags: ["featured"]
 ---

-# Logomaker: An experiment in human-computer interaction and ✨vibe coding ✨

 **GitHub link: [https://github.com/manicinc/logomaker](https://github.com/manicinc/logomaker)**

 ***Note: Each LLM tested (GPT-4o, GPT-4.5, GPT–o1, Claude Sonnet 3.7, Gemini 2.5 Pro) was done using the default settings (No extended thinking / deep research, no 200$ Pro subscription or web search experimental plugins or memories).
 I used the basic plan and default options for each (all set at 20$ a month currently).
 This is only called an experiment in title, as it is incredibly anecdotal.
 Everything was written / tested in VS Code with Copilot enabled and used to solve single line bugs.***